chenlei-leng/chenlei-leng.github.io/_pages/about.md

 ### For Prospective PhD Students

 I am particularly interested in candidates with rigorous training in mathematics, statistics, or computer science.
-**I strongly encourage prospective PhD applicants to familiarize themselves with my recent papers.** To assess our mutual fit, your application should clearly articulate your own research direction.
+**I strongly encourage prospective PhD applicants to familiarize themselves with my recent papers.**

 ### How to Apply